-To make a new, empty instance, call
+To make a new, empty instance, start by calling

-Parameter id is an identifier identifying the instance, returned by are "Workers", "Nurses", "Employees", and so on.
-Parameter worker_word is used when NRC decides to assign its own names to the workers, as described in Section 3.8.
-Good choices for it are "Worker", "Nurse", "Employee", and so on.
+Parameter id is an identifier identifying the instance, returned by are "Worker", "Nurse", "Employee", and so on.
+This value is also used when NRC decides to assign its own names to the workers (Section 3.8).
 Parameter as may be NULL, or it may be an arena set, as for NrcArchiveMake; indeed, it would almost certainly be the same arena set.